keanehauck/keanehauck.github.io/collections/_posts/2024-06-24-tf2-strategy.md

 **WARNING: This post is extremely long, verbose, nerdy, and niche.** Not recommended for the faint of heart (or anyone that doesn't really care about my hobbies).

-## Continue at ye own peril...
+### Continue at ye own peril...

 I recently turned 22, and alongside [other phenomenal birthday gifts I received](https://imgur.com/a/gGPzWlR) my brother got me a Professional Killstreak Australium Medi Gun.

 ![Medic](/images/posts/tf2-strategy/australium.jpg "Shorty got the bling bling")

 What is that, you ask?
 Well, let me enlighten you.
 The Medi Gun is a weapon from one of the most masterfully-crafted video games to ever grace humanity with its presence: **Team Fortress 2** (and an Australium one is simply a cool-looking and expensive golden version of the same weapon).
 I have played Team Fortress 2 (TF2) since I was in middle school, and this game has somehow found a foothold in my life no matter the circumstances I find myself in.
 As a child, its casual appeal gave me hours of sitting around laughing at funny-looking taunts and gamemodes.
 As an adolescent, its trade economy gave me a way to try and make a little bit of money and barter for better and better items.
 Finally, when I was a bit older and gaming became a more competitive and serious hobby, it functioned as a fantastic platform for competition with an extremely competent and experienced playerbase.
-After 3000 hours of this game, I consider myself somewhat well-prepared to speak on the strategies that players utilize (this isn't me being modest: some people I play with have *tens of thousands* of hours).
+After 3000 hours of this game, I consider myself somewhat well-prepared to speak on the strategies that players utilize (this isn't me being modest: some people I play with have *tens of thousands* of hours of experience).
 As I am currently in one of the inevitable phases where TF2 recaptures my attention and pulls me towards the competitive scene for a few months, I wanted to provide a rundown of exactly what is behind a competitive TF2 match, and, by extension, why I love this game so much.

 ## The History of TF2